Office of Student Success | Colin Powell School

 Mixner LGBTQ+ Equal Rights Fellowship

-The Mixner LGBTQ+ Equal Rights Fellowship, in partnership with the CCNY LGBTQ+ Student Center, is a yearlong program for students leading the movement for LGBTQ+ rights and freedom.
+The Mixner LGBTQ+ Equal Rights Fellowship, in partnership with the CCNY LGBTQ+ Student Center and the CUNY LGBTQI+ Advisory Council, is a yearlong program for students leading the movement for LGBTQ+ rights and freedom.
 The fellowship is named for David Mixner, a lifelong political activist involved in the movements to end the Vietnam War, pass civil rights legislation, achieve nuclear disarmament, and create a humane, stigma-free, education-based and treatment-focused approach to the AIDS epidemic.

 Program Contact